ianlucas/cs2-inventory-simulator/docs/api.md

 ### Response

 - Returns `401` when using an invalid API key.
-- Returns `400` when the user does not exist or target uid is invalid.
+- Returns `400` when the user does not exist, target uid is invalid, or the item is not equipped.
 - Returns `204` when the increment was successful.

 ## Consume item Spray